the-muppet/backblaze-recovery/README.md

 This tool handles sensitive information like your Backblaze B2 credentials.
 Always run these scripts in a secure environment and never share your credentials.

-## The Fine Print (aka Disclaimer)

-This tool is provided as-is, no warranties, no guarantees, no "get out of jail free" cards.
-Always keep backups of your backups (backupception?).
-Any users of this tool agree to not hold the author liable for any damages and will not hold author responsible for any data mishaps, computer rebellions, or if using this tool somehow turns you into a JavaScript developer. (which would be extra super weird, i know)

 ## License

 This project is MIT licensed! 🎉